 Build a smart part string during entry of a configuration to allow easy identification of the options selected.

 Optionally create actual part numbers in the inventory master file using the configured smart part number.
 Creating the part automatically eliminates manual entry when a new part is configured and ordered.

-Deploying rules based configurations with configured components can be tricky.
-Epicor offers a solution for managing the complexities of these configurations with real business benefit.
+Deploying rules-based configurations with configured components can be tricky.
+Epicor offers a solution for managing the complexities of these configurations with real business benefits.

 Manages multi-company configured parts, with the ability to configure and sell an assembly in one company, and produce it in another.